 Mozzi’s father, who was his mother Nikki Shale’s first husband, is Count Alessandro Mapelli Mozzi.

 “The wedding took place in accordance with all relevant government guidelines.”
 Her dress was a gift from the Queen, originally worn by the monarch in 1962 to the premiere of Lawrence of Arabia.

 Originally designed by Norman Hartnell, the dress was redesigned with a new skirt for the occasion.
 Buckingham Palace released a statement on the dress, saying: “The dress is made from Peau De Soie taffeta in shades of ivory, trimmed with ivory Duchess satin, with organza sleeves.

 “It is encrusted with diamanté and has a geometric checkered bodice.
 “It was remodeled and fitted by Miss Angela Kelly and Mr. Stewart Parvin.”
-The dress went on display at Windsor Castle in the autumn prior to the tightening of coronavirus restrictions.
+The dress was displayed at Windsor Castle in the autumn before the tightening of coronavirus restrictions.

 Princess Beatrice and her husband currently reside at St James’s Palace.